rustls/rustls-ffi/README.md

 ```

 If you receive a message like "error: no such command capi" you need to install
-[cargo c] from your package manager, or using `cargo install cargo-c`.
+[cargo-c] from your package manager, or using `cargo install cargo-c`.

 To change where the library is installed, use `--prefix` like: